jonpither/cider-spy/README.md

 To help developers and teams share information about development flows.

+## Changing direction

+This originally started life as a tool to help users learn about their own REPL behavour, and to function as an uber smart project navigation tool.

+Since then it's morphed into being a tool to help developers share information.
+I.e. to ping code to each other and see where colleagues are.

 ## TODOS

+* Right now summary is refreshed all the time - I should make a better process of firing off deltas (i.e. registrations).
+Perhaps I should start by having a dedicated 'flash message' section of the spy buffer.
+* Connected repl sessions - i.e. send someone some code
+* Dev x has been on this file.. etc etc.
+* Popup some code in a buffer on another devs emacs
+* Where is everyone right now? (project specific)
 * Split out an interaction file.
 * Do a ping
 * Remove junk from function calls if possible